• Home

 Even with the best intentions, many healthcare providers unknowingly sabotage their SEO efforts.
 Avoid these common pitfalls if you want to protect your rankings — and your patient trust.

 Many practices focus only on their website and forget about Google Business Profile optimization, local citations, and location-specific pages.
-Without local SEO, you’re invisible to patients searching nearby.
+Without local SEO for healthcare, you’re invisible to patients searching nearby.

 Using Generic Stock Images